 On the standard Fit, you’ll find 6-3/4" speakers in the base of each front door.
 Because of the way they’re mounted, aftermarket speakers of that size will not, well, fit.
-(Sorry, we held off as long as we could…) A wide selection of 6-1/2" or 5-1/4" speakers will work nicely here, but a speaker adapter bracket (included free with your Crutchfield speaker purchase) is required in either case.
+(Sorry, we held off as long as we could…) A wide selection of 6-1/2" or 5-1/4" speakers will work nicely here, but a speaker adapter bracket (available at a discount with your Crutchfield speaker purchase) is required in either case.

 You'll need to remove the Phillips screw and screw clip at the top of the speaker (Crutchfield Research Photo)

 To remove the door panels, you’ll start by removing one Phillips screw behind the door release assembly.
 Pull the door release trim forward, but don’t remove it.
 Push in three clips along the bottom of the armrest, then remove the armrest cover.
 That exposes one more screw to remove.